-The census determines how revenues are shared among governments, how businesses make decisions about where to locate, and impacts in countless other ways.
-All of Onslow County is considered the Jacksonville Metropolitan Statistical Area or MSA.
-You may see this referred to in national reviews of publications.
-The Jacksonville MSA population is the same as the county.
+The Census determines how revenues are shared among governments, how businesses make decisions about where to locate, and impacts in countless other ways.

-It meant that resources and attention our community could have received, did not come.
+That miscount resulted in our area missing out on resources and attention.
 One estimate is that $402 million was lost over the decade in pass-through funds to this county.

-Veterans are also not well represented in the Census.
-The number the Census has is far less than what community officials believe are here.
+Veterans Count Here.
+Veterans were also not well represented in the 2010 Census.
+The number the Census has is far less than what officials believe are here.

-If you don’t have a place to go in March to fill out your Census information online, all the County Libraries, and many public spaces will have computers especially setup for this purpose.
+If you don’t have a place to go to fill out your Census information online, all County Libraries and many public spaces will have computers setup for this purpose.

 Census Data is confidential.
 The law requires the Census Bureau to keep your information confidential and only use it for statistical research.
 They cannot share your personal information with other agencies such as the FBI, Police or military.

 During the March 9, 2020 Census Rally, Jacksonville Mayor Sammy Phillips issued a challenge to the City of Greenville, NC to see which city would have the higher percentage increase in self-responses to the Census invitation.
 This means, as soon as you receive your Census invitation in the mail, you fill out and submit your form online, by phone or by mail before April 30.